bravoalpha79/k9-zen/README.md

       _Note: Upon clicking "Send message", the message form will perform semantic and completeness checks of the fields labelled as required.
 However, since no back-end processing takes place (as it is outside the scope of this project), the "Send message" button will simply close the pop-up without actually sending the entered information._

 ### Features Left to Implement
+- On the About page, add a separate section about PRT history, philosophy and methods in detail
 - Add the smooth scrolling function to links which lead to different sections of the same (current) page (Home and Training).
 - Add interactivity to the Home gallery (the option to open full-size images).
 - Enable the "Read more" anchors in Training to open the additional information as "inline" dropdown text rather than pop-ups.